Eye Movement Desensitization and Reprocessing

 IFS is another treatment modality that I take great joy in learning and utilizing as it is the least blaming therapeutic treatment I have been able to identify.
 I think IFS has a great deal to offer clients who have struggled with difficult childhoods.
 It's also very helpful in working with the client's spirituality as the true self can also be conceptualized as the soul.
 I am not a certified IFS therapist and only use IFS as conceptualization and context for treatment.
 My goal is to become fully certified once space opens in the IFS Institute certification program.

-I am not a Certified DBT therapist and as it sits right now.
+At this time I am currently in training to become a RO DBT therapist .
 I do not qualify to seek certification because I am a pre-licensed clinician.
-I however have done a great deal of research on DBT and also ran a DBT skills training group for women at Coffee Creek Correctional Facility in Wilsonville, OR for 2 years.
-I find that skill-building techniques are incredibly useful in the treatment of mental health concerns.
-I would consider my use of DBT skills to be part of my therapeutic tools which is what makes me an eclectic therapist.
-I only utilize DBT skills in my practice and do not provide other aspects of comprehensive DBT.
-I deeply appreciate that DBT looks at unhelpful coping behavior from a context of validation.
+I however have I find that skill-building techniques are incredibly useful in the treatment of mental health concerns.
+I would consider my use of RO DBT to be another addition to of my therapeutic tools toolbox, which is what makes me an eclectic therapist.
+At this time I am not running RO DBT skills classes but hope to in the future.
+I deeply appreciate that RO DBT looks at unhelpful coping behavior from a context of validation.
 Meaning that coping behaviors make sense even if that does not make them the best option for the health of the client.

 One of the reasons I love RTC is that it promotes acceptance of self through relational attunement that very much aligns with attachment theory.
 RTC is also supported by Polyvagal Theory The therapeutic relationship is also utilized as a tool to develop an understanding of healthy relationships.